What Are The Physical Effects Of Depression?

 How to find support for depression

 Depression is not confined to the mind.
 Those with this condition commonly report physical effects like stomach upset and pain.
 If you are experiencing primarily physical symptoms, visit your doctor or a psychiatrist for a diagnosis and a treatment plan.
 First-line treatment for clinical depression often consists of antidepressant medication.
-However, when combined with therapy, you may achieve better outcomes and manage the long-term effects of depression.
+However, when medication is combined with therapy, you may achieve better outcomes and manage the long-term effects of depression.

 Takeaway